 As discussed above, the accompanying financial statements for the year ended December 31, 2001 were audited by other auditors who have ceased operations.
 As described in Note 3, certain reclassification adjustments have been made in the 2001 statement of cash flows to conform to the 2003 and 2002 presentation.
 These reclassification adjustments have no impact on the net income previously reported.
 We audited the reclassification adjustments that were applied to the 2001 statement of cash flows.
-Our procedures included (a) obtaining analyses prepared by management of total distributions received from joint venture properties and total distributions paid to minority investors in consolidated properties, (b) comparing said amounts to the sections of the statement of cash flows, as previously reported, without exception, and (c) testing that the portion of the distributions received from joint venture properties, which represented a return on investment, and distributions paid to minority investors in consolidated properties were appropriately reclassified as cash generated by operating activities, consistent with their presentation in the 2003 and 2002 statements of cash flows.
-In our opinion, such reclassification adjustments are appropriate and have been properly applied.
+Our procedures included (a) obtaining analyses prepared by management of total distributions received from joint venture properties and total distributions paid to minority investors in consolidated properties, (b) comparing said amounts to the sections of the statement of cash flows, as previously reported, without exception, and (c) testing that the portion of the distributions received from joint venture properties, which represented a return on investment, and distributions paid to minority investors in consolidated properties were appropriately reclassification adjustments are appropriate and have been properly applied.
 However, we were not engaged to audit, review, or apply any procedures to the accompanying 2001 financial statements of the Company other than with respect to such reclassification adjustments and, accordingly, we do not express an opinion or any other form of assurance on the 2001 financial statements taken as a whole.

-ERNST & YOUNG LLP
+/s/ ERNST & YOUNG LLP

-Indianapolis, Indiana February 5, 2004, except for Notes 3 and 4 as to which the date is July 26, 2004
+Indianapolis, Indiana February 5, 2004, except for Notes 3 and 4 as to which the date is February 15, 2005